kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

-ExternalClusterNetworkingConfig specifies the different networking parameters for a external cluster.
+ExternalClusterNetworkingConfig specifies the different networking parameters for an external cluster.

 _Appears in:_
 - [ExternalClusterSpec](#externalclusterspec)